 Prescribed, third year, four hours.
+PROFESSOR NASH.

-Professor Nash. - MISSIONS: (a) HISTORY, (b) FUTURE.
+405 MISSIONS: (a) HISTORY, (b) FUTURE.
 The aim of this course is not only (a) to give a comprehensive view of the history of Christian missions, but also (b) to emphasize the large place missions holds in God's purpose to the end of the present age.
 In purpose and outlook our Seminary has been intensely missionary from the beginning.
-With a view to an expanding preparation for missionary service this course is prescribed, embracing the following: (1) Faith missions-their history and achievements; (2) Hebrew missions in the homeland and abroad; (3) missions, today and tomorrow; (4) appraisal of the missionary attitude and ideals of the Seminary, a study of the missions under which our graduates are serving, and the particular contribution they are making in these fields.
+With a view to an expanding preparation for missionary service this course is prescribed, embracing the following: (1) Faith missions -their history and achievements; (2) Hebrew missions in the homeland and abroad; (3) missions, today and tomorrow; (4) appraisal of the missionary attitude and ideals of the Seminary, a study of the missions under which our graduates are serving, and the particular contribution they are making in these fields.
 Prescribed, two hours, first semester; one hour, second semester.

-Prescribed, two hours, first semester; one hour, second semester, third year.
+third year.

 406 COMPARATIVE RELIGIONS, AND CULTS.
 At no point in this course is the Christian faith compromised by this comparative study, but rather its unique character as the only revealed truth of God, distinct from all religions, is kept inviolate before the mind of the student.
 Prescribed, third year, one hour, second semester.
-PROFESSOR SPANGLER.

-- 411 EARLY CHURCH HISTORY.
+411 EARLY CHURCH HISTORY.
 The expansion of Christianity and its conflict with Judaism and paganism in the first five centuries of our era based upon the study of selected patristic writings, in translation.
-Additional credit on the basis of thesis work.
 Courses 401 and 402 or their equivalent are a prerequisite for this course.
+Elective, two hours.